Dear Dominican Sons and Daughters,

 5. An immediate suspension of the CBI program in its current form pending completion of investigation;

-6. A full investigation of all diplomats assigned to Dominica by an independent council.
+6. A full investigation of all diplomats assigned to Dominica by an independent counsel.

 We also hereby unequivocally demand the immediate resignation of Roosevelt Skerrit as Prime Minister of Dominica.
 We are appealing to the President of Dominica to make his legacy as the first president to take a stance against corruption and abuse of power.
 We are asking for an immediate dismantling of parliament and are calling for an election.
 We cannot continue as a nation to allow, this type of leadership in our country.